hollandstam1/thesis/README.md

 of Art or Gardner's Art Through the Ages. | Categorical year | The year of publication for a given edition of Janson or Gardner. | Categorical artist_nationality | The nationality of a given artist. | Categorical artist_nationality_other | The nationality of the artist.
-Roughly 80% of of the total count of artists through all editions of Janson's History of Art and Gardner's Art Through the Ages account for French, Spanish, British, American and German.
+Of the total count of artists through all editions of Janson's History of Art and Gardner's Art Through the Ages, 77.32% account for French, Spanish, British, American and German.
 Therefore, the categorical strings of this variable are French, Spanish, British, American, German and Other| Categorical artist_gender | The gender of the artist.| Categorical artist_race | The race of the artist | Categorical artist_race_nwi | The non-white indicator for artist race, meaning if an